deepika-verma-12/dsw-well-to-well-correlation/README.md

 This repository accompanies the manuscript:

-"Well-to-Well Correlation Analysis of Geophysical Well-Log Data of the October Oil Field, Gulf of Suez, Using Dynamic Space Warping Technique"
+"Well-to-Well Correlation analysis of Geophysical Well-log data of the October Oil Field Gulf of Suez Using Dynamic Space Warping Technique"

 ## Data Availability Statement